 A future-year inventory could also be created by SMOKE, since the Grwinven program can output emissions in ORL format.
-In this section, we do not cover importing base year inventories and using SMOKE to grow them to a future year; that topic is covered in Section 4.4.11, "Use projection" [155].
+In this section, we do not cover importing base year inventories and using SMOKE to grow them to a future year; that topic is covered in Section 4.4.11, "Setup projection and control scenarios" [153].
 Following the instructions in that section, it is feasible to create a future-year inventory in SMOKE raw input format and use it as we describe in this section.